fossasia/eventyay-tickets/video/docs/admin/setup.rst

 ==================

 This guide describes the installation of a small-scale installation of venueless using docker.
-By small-scale, we mean that everything is being run on one host and you don't expect many thousands of participants for your events.
+By small-scale, we mean that everything is being run on one host, and you don't expect many thousands of participants for your events.
 It is absolutely possible to run venueless without docker if you have some experience working with Django and JavaScript projects, but we currently do not provide any documentation or support for it.
-At this time, venueless is a young, fast-moving project and we do not have the capacity to keep multiple different setup guides up to date.
+At this time, venueless is a young, fast-moving project, and we do not have the capacity to keep multiple different setup guides up to date.

 .. warning:: venueless is still a work in progress and anything about deploying it might change.
 While we tried to
              give a good tutorial here, installing venueless will **require solid Linux experience** to get it right, and